sheepdotcom/uBot/about.md

 # UwU Bot

-simple bot for your botting needs :3
+simple but complex bot for your botting needs :3